ajsib/Group15-CISC327-F24/Assignment-3/readme-a3.md

 ## Testing Instructions

-clone repo
+1. clone repo
-"cd src" in terminal
+2. "cd src" in terminal to get to src files
-"pnpm install" in terminal to install dependencies "pnpm run dev" in terminal to run app
+3. "pnpm install" in terminal to install dependencies
+4. "pnpm run dev" in terminal to run app..... "ctrl + C" in terminal to terminate app
-"pnpm test" in termal to run tests
+5. "pnpm test" in termal to run tests

 ## Dummy Data